SixSq/sixsq.github.io/_casestudies/retail/privacy.md

 ---
-title: Privacy
+title: Data Privacy
 icon: icon-security.svg
 ---

-NuvlaRetail is fully compliant with privacy legislation.
+ENTERA™ is the most advanced GDPR-compliant video analytics platform in the world.
+It will tell you what, where, when and how visitor use your space, but never who.
 No personal data is stored.
-Customers have to explicitly opt in to the VIP scheme to allow store staff to access their personal data.